The Landscape of Montreal Telecom: Who Actually Owns the Wires

 Montreal's internet infrastructure is not uniform, and that unevenness is exactly why an address check matters more than a postal-code-level promise.
 Old Montreal's heritage buildings frequently complicate fiber installation due to construction-era restrictions and shared wiring conduits, which can mean Bell's pure FTTH rollout lags behind newer construction elsewhere on the island.
 Plateau Mont-Royal's dense triplex-heavy streetscape produces a patchwork of availability block by block, where one building has fiber and the one next door is still on cable or older copper.
 The West Island suburbs, by contrast, have generally seen faster, more complete fiber buildouts thanks to newer housing stock and easier trenching access, while some of the city's older core neighbourhoods retain legacy FTTN or DSL-style limitations on certain streets where fiber has not yet been extended.

 The practical takeaway: never assume availability based on what a friend three blocks away has installed.
 Run an address check directly on each provider's site before comparing prices, since the fastest, cheapest plan on this page may simply not be orderable at your specific unit.
+Not sure how much speed you actually need for your household?
+Our speed calculator guide walks through it by household size and use case.

 How to Spot and Avoid Hidden Fees in Quebec Consumer Contracts